jp-wright/nfl_betting_market_analysis/README.md

 __Figure 751__ shows us what's really going on "under the hood" when our model is assigning a probability to its predictions.
 Back in [Figure 721](#cumulative-precision), we saw the model become more successful on predictions made with higher confidence, as expected.
 Ideally we could use this data to find a cutoff point for our own bets, selecting only games that carried a certain level of confidence in order to secure a highly favorable chance at winning each bet.
 This approach is still valid, but the picture painted by __Figure 751__ carries a deflating realization: the confidence level of predictions is a near-perfect mirror of the spread for the game.

 Now we see where the spread assumes its dominant position among the most important features.
 Compare the correlation of the prediction probability with the spread, the most important feature according to the model, to that of the third most important feature, the difference in average pass completions per game between the two teams playing.
-While the completions delta statistic follows a general trend of increasing with probability, the spread is tightly hewn along the regression line.
+While the completions delta statistic follows a general trend of increasing with probability, the spread is tightly hewn along the regression line (the simple OLS R<sup>2</sup> is .838 for the confidence level and the spread).
 Also, note that both regressions were plotted with a 2nd-order polynomial, but the spread is so dead-on that its line of best fit is still linear.

 Why is this such a big deal, one may ask?
 While it's clear the spread helps our model be much more accurate in its predictions, our model's demonstrated reliance upon it undermines the whole motivation for this project: to identify games which are inaccurately valued by Vegas in order profit from our exploitation of an inefficiency in the betting market.
 That hope is eviscerated with this result.
 All the games our model is confident about are the same ones Vegas is confident about.
-There is no "hidden" value in these bets.
+There is no great "hidden" value in these bets.
 The bettor will have to pay a (potentially hefty) premium when making these bets.
 Needless to say, while it is not a shocking conclusion, it left me personally rather [disappointed](https://www.youtube.com/watch?v=_O1hM-k3aUY)!

 The lone positive that can be gleaned from this finding is that, yet again, oddsmakers (and their arrays of supercomputers) _do_ know what they're doing.
 So if money isn't scarce, then paying the premium on a strong favorite that is corroborated by the model is likely a winning strategy in the long run.
 With this in mind we examine next how to best use this betting approach.